refinedev/refine/documentation/docs/api-reference/core/hooks/data/useList/index.md

 ## Pagination

 `useList` hook supports pagination feature.
-You can pass `pagination` property to the hook to enable pagination.
+You can pass `pagination` property to enable pagination.
 In order to handle pagination, `useList` hook passes `pagination` property to the `getList` method from the `dataProvider`.

+Dynamically changing the `pagination` properties will trigger a new request.

 <PaginationLivePreview />

 ## Sorting

 `useList` hook supports sorting feature.
-You can pass `sort` property to the hook to enable sorting.
+You can pass `sort` property to enable sorting.
 In order to handle sorting, `useList` hook passes `sort` property to the `getList` method from the `dataProvider`.

+Dynamically changing the `sort` property will trigger a new request.

 <SortingLivePreview />

 ## Filtering

+`useList` hook supports filtering feature.
+You can pass `filters` property to enable filtering.
+In order to handle filtering, `useList` hook passes `filters` property to the `getList` method from the `dataProvider`.

+Dynamically changing the `filters` property will trigger a new request.

 <FilteringLivePreview />